Construction of a $C^*$-algebraic quantum groupoid from a weak multiplier Hopf algebra: The base -algebras

 However, having gathered all these results from the left Hilbert algebra theory and the modular theory, we have to point out that they are not quite sufficient for our purposes.
-As we wish to develop a $C^*$-algebraic framework, two main issues arise: The modular automorphism group $\sigma^{\tilde{\nu}}$ leaves the von Neumann algebra $N$ invariant, but we also want it to leave the $C^*$-algebra $B$ invariant; and while $(\sigma^{\tilde{\nu}}_t)_{t\in\mathbb{R}}$ is strongly continuous, we want it to be norm continuous as well.
-These are not automatic consequences of the modular theory, so some more work is needed.
+Since we wish to develop a $C^*$-algebraic framework, two main issues arise: (i).~The modular automorphism group $\sigma^{\tilde{\nu}}$ leaves the von Neumann algebra $N$ invariant, but we also want it to leave the $C^*$-algebra $B$ invariant; (ii).~While $(\sigma^{\tilde{\nu}}_t)_{t\in\mathbb{R}}$ is strongly continuous, we want it to be norm continuous as well.
+As (i) and (ii) are not automatic consequences of the modular theory, some more work is needed.
 To remedy this situation, let us gather below some additional results on the canonical idempotent $E$.